 | Check Price |

-1. Copic Markers Sketch Basic Set – Best for Professionals
+1. Copic Markers Sketch Basic Set – Best markers for Artists

 You can get all five kits to complete all 358 colors in your collection.
 And there’s also the Copic Sketch Comic Set, which comes with 24 colors selected for comic illustrations.
 Again, you can buy blank Copic markers, which can be beneficial to some since you can blend the inks yourself before filling the markers with ink.

-Now, the 36 color kit comes in a rigid plastic shell packaging, which I like very much, and you can either reuse this or have a durable stand for your marker’s lifetime.
+Copic sketch basic set is quite popular among beginners and professionals alike.
+The 36-color kit comes in rigid plastic shell packaging, and you can either reuse this or have a durable stand for your marker’s lifetime.
 And each marker is labeled with its color code on the caps, and there is a grid separator to keep your markers stable and snug when you store them.

 Performance